Identification of DEGs in LUAD

 The genetic alteration, expression and survival analysis of the four genes

-We explored the genetic alteration of the four genes by using the mutation data obtained from the cBioPortal for Cancer Genomics (https://www.cbioportal.org/) [15, 16].
-In this database, nine percent (21/230) of patients showed genetic alterations in the four genes.
-Missense mutation, amplification and deep deletion were common genetic alteration (Fig. 7A).
-We further validated the expression of the four genes using the lung adenocarcinoma dataset (GSE75037 ) from the GEO database, and the results were consistent with the analysis of the TCGA-LUAD dataset (Fig. 7B).
-Kaplan-Meier survival curves indicated that high expression of DKK1, LDHA, and MELTF and low expression of GNG7 were associated with a poor OS for LUAD (Fig. 7C).
+In cBioPortal database, nine percent (21/230) of patients showed genetic alterations in the four genes.
+Missense mutation, amplification and deep deletion were common genetic alteration (Figure 7A).
+We further validated the expression of the four genes using the lung adenocarcinoma dataset (GSE75037 ) from the GEO database, and the results were consistent with the analysis of the TCGA-LUAD dataset (Figure 7B).
+Kaplan-Meier survival curves indicated that high expression of DKK1, LDHA, and MELTF and low expression of GNG7 were associated with a poor OS for LUAD (Figure 7C).

 Predictive value of the four-gene panel for patients with EGFR, KRAS and TP53 mutation

-To explore the predictive value of the four-gene panel for patients with EGFR, KRAS and TP53 mutation, we performed a combined analysis of gene mutation and transcription data.
-A heatmap of mutations in TP53, KRAS, EGFR and the four genes was shown in Fig. 8.
-The results showed that mRNA expression differences of GNG7 and MTF1 (MELTF) were only observed in TP53 mutant and wild-type patients (Fig. 9).
-We further analyzed the predictive value of the four-gene panel for OS in LUAD patients with EGFR, KRAS and TP53 mutations, respectively.
-The results showed that high-risk group had a worse OS in LUAD patients with TP53 mutations and KRAS mutations (p < 0.05).
-The AUC of this four-gene panel as a prognostic indicator was 0.718 and 0.793 in LUAD patients with TP53 and KRAS mutation, respectively.
-However, in patients with EGFR mutations, there was no significant difference in OS between the high-risk and low-risk groups (Fig. 10).
+To explore the predictive value of the four-gene panel for patients with EGFR, KRAS and TP53 mutation, we performed a combined analysis of gene mutation and transcriptome data.
+A waterfall map of mutations in TP53, KRAS, EGFR and the four genes was shown in Figure 8.
+The results showed that mRNA expression differences of GNG7 and MTF1 (MELTF) were only observed in TP53 mutant and wild-type patients (Figure 9).
+We further analyzed the predictive value of the four-gene panel for OS in LUAD patients with EGFR, KRAS and TP53 mutant, respectively.
+The results showed that the four-gene panel we established was still good predictors for OS in LUAD patients with TP53 and KRAS mutations.
+In addition, ROC curve analysis also showed good predictive performance (Figure 10).

 Gene Set Enrichment Analyses